TheOldPresbyope/moOdeCDPlay/README.md

 An optical CD drive is very slow compared to other storage devices.
 Then, too, the nature of the CDDA (compact disk digital audio) encoding complicates retrieving audio tracks from the CD.
 In addition, there is internal buffering involved.

-Some sample timings (expect variability):
+Some sample timings (expect variations with different hardware):

 - Load a CD and display the track list: 12s
 - Select track 1 and begin playing: 14s